amazeeio/docs/local_docker_development/help.md

 This can happen when you start a Drupal Container via `docker-compose up -d`

-    $ docker-compose up -d
+    docker-compose up -d
     ERROR: Service "drupal" mounts volumes from "amazeeio-ssh-agent", which is not the name of a service or container.

 The Drupal Containers are depending on the `ssh-agent` shared Docker container (this is in order to have shared ssh-keys) and somehow this container is missing.

-You should try to restart either `pygmy` or `cachalot`, which will create the `ssh-agent` container with the name `amazeeio-ssh-agent` and then try again.
+Try to restart either `pygmy` or `cachalot`, this will create the `ssh-agent` container with the name `amazeeio-ssh-agent` and then try again.